Jc-Han/MACT6100_Assessment_2/README.md

 # MACT6100_Assessment_2
+Student ID: 22033403
-This repository is prepared for MACT6100 Assessment 2 by Junchi Han
+This repository is prepared for MACT6100 Assessment 2 by Junchi Han.